alpiepho/cp-ble-experiments/eyelights_led_glasses_driver/README.md

 - as an introvert, I really don't like the attention

+## EyeLights_Bluefruit_Scroller - example from Adafruit

+The ADABox 020 comes with a code image that scrolls the text "Adafruit and Digikey ADABox 020" or something like that.
+I have not been able to find the exact code, but a close example is this from the Adafruit learning article (in the references below).
+This also allows some control from the IOS app nad has an method to work around the Packet issue I found in combo.py for the feather_nrf52840_epress.
+Unfortunately this not CircuitPython, but Arduino code.

+<b>TODO</b>

+- [todo] get code from example
+- [todo] understand how scrolling works
+- [todo] slow, pause, stop scrolling
+- [todo] add bt cli
+- [todo] try monkey patch of Packet for combo.py??
+- [todo] try port to CP???

 ## eye_cli.py

 <b>TODO</b>

+- [todo] <b>leverage EyeLights_Bluefruit_Scroller????</b>
 - [todo] base bt cli for eyelights
 - [todo] extended help
 - [todo] fonts